gloriakim-cs-projects/2019-android-recycling-tracker-completed/README.md

 # Recycling Tracker

 **Recycling Tracker** is an android app to show how to recycle materials in areas of Denton, Texas.
+The app applied machine-learning to sort the captured materials to over 70 classifications.

 ## Download